Have You Read These Articles?

 Also available by subscription in print or digital form

-Homing In, CQ Magazine, November 2017 -- "ARDF Enthusiasts Win Medals in the Buckeye State"
+Homing In, CQ Magazine, November 2017 (Digital only) -- "ARDF Enthusiasts Win Medals in the Buckeye State"

 - "This was the third time that hams of the Cincinnati area have hosted USA's championships.
 Every time, it has gone more smoothly and participants have had more fun."

 - VK3WWW: "Each training session was on a real map and various terrains using the actual event transmitters.
 So we were able to get a real feel for what we are to face when the competition started."

 - "USA's championship organizers simply call up the winners to stand before the applause of the audience and the flashing of cameras.
 With three events, fifteen categories in each and two divisions (IARU Region 2 and visitors), over 200 medals were given out."

 - "USA at the Region 3 championships this year were Dale and Kuon Hunt, WB6BYU and KB7WRG of Hillsboro, Oregon.
 In addition to USA and Mongolia, there were competitors from China, Japan, Kazakhstan, Korea and Australia, as well as observers from Macao."